Endpoint Security allowlist and blocklist

 :

-Coro displays the Add new process record dialog:
+Coro displays the Add to allowlist dialog.

 -

-Enter a valid SHA-256 hash or CDHash.
+Enter a valid SHA-256 hash into the

 Important